unjs/nitro/docs/content/2.deploy/20.providers/netlify.md

 For deployment, just push to your git repository [as you would normally do for Netlify](https://docs.netlify.com/configure-builds/get-started/).

-::alert{type="warning"}
+::alert{type="note"}
-Do not forget to update the publish directory to `dist`.
-By default, Netlify will use `.nuxt/dist` which is not correct.
+Make sure the publish directory is set to `dist` when creating a new project.
 ::

 ## Netlify Edge Functions